czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Dear all,

 Thanks for registering to attend The Hub Champion Training.
-This message contains all of the information you need to prepare for and join the training.
+This message contains all of the information you need to prepare for and join the workshop.

 **What do I need to do before the training?**